FAQ

 Starting therapy can feel daunting, and that’s completely normal.
 Choosing to begin is an important step toward caring for your mental health.

-• Are your services covered by OHIP or insurance?
+• Are your services covered by insurance?

 • How often should I attend sessions?